 A number of Swiss banks have all their documentation in English and will lend up to 70% of the purchase.
 The loan is normally granted as a current account overdraft secured on the property repayable over 25 years.

 Interest is payable every quarter on the outstanding capital balance, with repayments being higher in the earlier years, reducing as the capital is repaid.
-Swiss interest rates are currently around 1.5% variable rate or fixed at 2% for the first ten years which is the lowest in Europe.
+Swiss interest rates are currently around 2.5% variable rate or fixed between 1.2% and 1.5% for 2-10 years respectively – one of the lowest rates in Europe.
 Foreign investors can defer changing pounds sterling or euros into Swiss francs for three years as the bank will invest your 30% equity in a pounds or euros investment account.
 The banks do not require any life insurance or charge a set up fee.

 Exchange rates can have a huge bearing on the profitability of your investment, so it is prudent to fully understand the currency risks involved when buying a property in Switzerland.
-In 2015, the exchange rate of 1 GBP to CHF has ranged from a low of 1.27 in January to a high of 1.55.
+In 2021, the exchange rate of 1 GBP to CHF has ranged from a low of 1.22 in November to a high of 1.28 in September.